The Michigan Center for Urban African American Aging Research (MCUAAAR)

 - Develop and deploy strategies for recruiting and retaining minority group members in epidemiological, psychosocial, and/or biomedical research dealing with the health of the elderly

-Our research, training and community-based activities are implemented through three interacting components: the Community Liaison Core, the Investigator Development Core and the Administrative Core.
+Our research, training and community-based activities are implemented through four interacting components: the Community Liaison and Recruitment Core, the Research Education Component Core, the Analysis Core and the Administrative Core.

 Please download our brochure for a brief description of the center's mission and cores.